MasoniteFramework/docs/masonite-orm/white-page.md

 ### CLS

-Since we instantiate the model later, we are typically working with a `cls` variable.
+Since we never really instantiate the model until much later in the flow (basically not until we get the result back), we are typically working with a `cls` variable.
 This `cls` variable is the class of the model and not the instance of the model.
 You may want to research what the difference between classes and instances are if you don't know but one important thing to know is that:

-> All attributes set on a class are distributed down to all instances.

-This means that we can't do things like set the query result on the model class because it would defeat the purpose.
-Each model needs to have its own result.

 The real reason we do this is really only for the visual effect.
 I would like to do this: